Contract and Grant Officer 2

 Bachelor's degree and four years of relevant experience, or combination of education and relevant experience.

 Knowledge, Skills and Abilities:

-- Advanced knowledge of grant and contract programs and processes
+- Advanced knowledge of contracting and related processes

 - Demonstrated ability to: